walazeidan/Project-4-repo/README.md

 * A recommended-for-you function that presents users with titles they might enjoy.
 This would be informed by a key in registration where users can state the genres they prefer.

 # Key Learning
 Working alone definitely has its pros and cons.
 I missed out on the collaborative experience of working with a team - bouncing ideas off each other, etc. I also didn’t get to create as ambitious a project as I would’ve liked to.
-On the flip side I'm happy that I decided to trust my ability to build a full-stack app on my own, as all the challenges I faced and was able to overcome in this project helped boost my confidence as a developer.
+However, I'm glad that I decided to trust my ability to build a full-stack app on my own, as all the challenges I faced and was able to overcome in this project helped boost my confidence as a developer.